stephen-toth-42/wemod-sample/README.md

     ]
 }
 ```

+---

+## Backend Take Home Challenge
+Let us pretend we are a brand new startup with a simple mission, providing shortened URLs for enterprise companies.
+Below you will find our product requirements and technical specifications.
+Do your best to meet all requirements and document any assumptions made.
+This is the main code assessment in the WeMod interview process, so be sure to be proud of both the functionality and design of the code you submit.

+### Product Requirements
+- Users should be able to upload a batch of Long URLs to be shortened via a CSV file.
+- Short URLs should redirect the user to the Long URL destination.
+- Each visit to a Short URL should be tracked for analytics.
+- An endpoint to retrieve data about the Short URL, like the visit analytics.
+### Technical Specifications
+- Provide documentation that explains how to run the provided code and access the service in a local development environment.
+- Code should be clean, concise, and self-documenting.
+- PHP should be used; version 8.2 or greater.
+- The latest version of either Laravel or Symfony should be utilized.
+- Use the framework and language features to write well engineered code
+- Data should be persisted in a relational database.
+- Proper authentication is not required.

 ### Base Assumptions
 - Another team of frontend developers would create the UX for the system using the API